McConnell says Trump's nominee to replace Ruth Bader Ginsburg "will receive a vote on the floor" of Senate

 Mr. Trump is expected to nominate a replacement for Ginsburg, whose death leaves an open seat on a court where conservative justices already outnumber liberals.
 The president earlier this month announced his list of possible Supreme Court nominees, should he have the occasion to nominate more justices either in his current term or the next one.
 Those names include current judges and even senators such as Senator Ted Cruz and Senator Tom Cotton.

-Nancy Cordes, Paula Reid, John Nolen and Rebecca Kaplan contributed to this report.
+Nancy Cordes, Paula Reid, John Nolen, Rebecca Kaplan and Alan He contributed to this report.